GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/14I_Exceptions.md

 We need a way to indicate whether the exception throw leads to a valid state where the interpreter can continue executing.
 This is what the return value is for: `true` if the throw is caught and to continue execution, and `false` otherwise.
 The choice to have true indicate a successfully *caught* exception is a bit counterintuitive, but lines up with the semantics of `call` and `invoke` helper functions.
 That means that we can return a tail call to `throwValue` if these methods throw a runtime exception.

 For the sake of easier plumbing through the VM, I also added another helper function `runtimeException` that mimics the semantics of `runtimeError` by constructing and throwing an `ObjString`.

+*Update: `runtimeException` now wraps the ObjString in an Exception object before throwing.*

 ```c
 static bool runtimeException(const char* format, ...){